sumo-digital-academy/cs_portfolio/about-a.markdown

 Outside of my studies, I love playing 5-a-side football.
 It's a great way to stay active and improve my teamwork skills.
 I'm also a regular at a local board game club, which is a fantastic social activity where I get to relax and enjoy some strategic thinking with friends.
 These activities provide a healthy balance to my academic pursuits, keeping me refreshed and connected beyond the world of coding.

 <span class="annotate-highlight">
 <i>Life isn’t just about coding and games and it’s always reassuring to see candidates demonstrate interests outside of their studies.
-As well as feeding into wellbeing and resilience, broader horizons help developers to be more creative and engage with different kinds of audiences for games.</i>
+As well as feeding into wellbeing and resilience, broader horizons help developers to be more creative and engage with different kinds of audiences for their games.
+Exercise is also a good thing to see for the reasons mentioned above.</i>
 </span>